Selling A House Before Probate

 It may have been discovered that selling a house before probate is not allowed in many states.
 It is important to really know the laws of the state in which the house resides.

 In Texas for example, the answer to the question of whether you can sell a house going through probate is yes.
 There are specific steps that must be taken in order for the sale to be legitimate.
+Also, you should become aware of the tax consequences when selling an inherited property in South Carolina.

 Getting a property appraisal